 Policy and legal risk

-Rising costs due to tightening of regulations, such as introduction of a carbon tax
+Rising costs due to tightening regulations, such as introduction of a carbon tax

 Medium / Medium